Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 Learn all about farm life

-Waterloo Oasis Farm is a much-loved urban farm in the heart of the city that relies on volunteers to help with the day-to-day runnings of farmyard life.
-They work with disadvantaged young people in partnership with Jamie’s Farm, a charity which offers a ‘Farming, Family & Therapy’ programme that aids them in gaining the skills to expand their knowledge and social skills.
+Oasis Farm Waterloo is a much-loved urban farm in the heart of the city that relies on volunteers to help with the day-to-day running of farmyard life.
+They work with disadvantaged young people in partnership with Jamie's Farm, a charity which offers a 'Farming, Family & Therapy' programme that aids them in expanding their knowledge and gaining social skills.

-Archbishop Park is a Green Flag park with various recreational sports facilities, such as tennis courts, cricket nets, Astroturf pitches, and outdoor gym equipment.
+Archbishop's Park is a Green Flag park with various recreational sports facilities, such as tennis courts, cricket nets, AstroTurf pitches, and outdoor gym equipment.
 It was once part of the royal grounds of Lambeth Palace but is now open for the public to enjoy and soak up a dose of nature amidst the skyscrapers of the city.

 Vaulty Towers